x

 Fresh vegetables in eco-friendly cotton bags.

-Types of waste and their impact on the environment
+Types of waste and their ecological risks

-Waste comes in many forms, including household waste, industrial waste, hazardous waste, and electronic waste.
 The disposal of these waste types can have significant impacts on the environment.
 For instance, household waste, such as plastic bags and food waste, can contribute to polluting water bodies and releasing greenhouse gases into the atmosphere.
 Industrial waste, on the other hand, can contain harmful chemicals and toxins that seep into soil and water sources, posing a risk to both human and animal health.

 According to the World Bank, global waste production is set to increase by 70% by 2050, with cities being the largest contributors to this trend.
 Globally, 2.01 billion tonnes of municipal solid waste are generated each year, with at least 33% not managed in an environmentally safe manner and only about 32% of that waste being recycled.